Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Introduction

 \section{Introduction}

 The use of {\em approximate roots} in the study of plane algebraic curves, initiated by Abhyankar and Moh in \cite{Moh}, was essential in the proof of the famous {\em embedding line theorem} in \cite{Moh2}.
 Let $(C,0) \subset (\C^2, 0)$ be a germ of analytically irreducible plane curve, a {\em plane branch} in what follows.
 Certain {\em approximate roots} of the Weierstrass polynomial defining $(C,0)$ are {\em semi-roots}, i.e., they define {\em curvettes} at certain exceptional divisors of the minimal embedded resolution.
 A'Campo and Oka describe the embedded resolution of a plane branch by a sequence of toric modifications using approximate roots in \cite{AC} and give topological proofs of some of the results of Abhyankar and Moh.
-See \cite{A-Kyoto}, \cite{PP}, \cite{Ploski} or \cite{Assi} for an introduction to the notion of approximate root and its applications.
+See \cite{A-Kyoto,PP,Ploski,Assi,Pinkham} for an introduction to the notion of approximate root and its applications.

-We consider at the infinitely near points of the toric embedded resolution the canonical local coordinates defined by the strict transform of a suitable approximate root (or semi-root) and the exceptional divisor.
+We consider canonical local coordinates at an infinitely near point of the toric embedded resolution, which is defined by the strict transform of a suitable approximate root (or more generally a {\em semi-root}) and the exceptional divisor.
 In Section \ref{mono-res} we introduce an injective correspondence between monomials in these coordinates and monomials in the approximate roots (see Proposition \ref{comb2}).
 From this natural correspondence we derive two applications.

+The first application, given in Section \ref{k-exp}, is based on the relations of the expansions in terms of semi-roots and Abhyankar's {\em straight line condition} for the {\em generalized Newton polygons} associated to a plane branch.
+These relations are better understood by passing through the toric embedded resolution of the branch (see Theorem \ref{straight} and Corollary \ref{coro}).
+In particular, we prove that the generalized Newton polygons arise precisely from the Newton polygons of the strict transform of $(C,0)$ at the infinitely near points of the toric embedded resolution of $(C,0)$ (see Remark \ref{gen-aby}).
+We have revisited Abhyankar's irreducibility criterion for power series in two variables (see \cite{Abhyankar}).
+We give a proof of Abhyankar's criterion by using the toric geometry tools we have previously introduced.
+As an application we obtain an algorithmic procedure to decide if family of plane curves is equisingular to a plane branch (see Algorithm \ref{cri-1}).
+This procedure generalizes the criterion given by A'Campo and Oka in \cite{AC}.